rufuspollock/rufuspollock.com/content/ubernomics.md

 This is a mistake -- and a dangerous one.

 There is nothing especially digital about the underlying economics of Uber's business model.
-In fact, the economics of Uber, and the associated regulatory issues, are very similar to businesses that have been with us for hundreds or even thousands of years: marketplaces.
+In fact, the economics of Uber, and the associated regulatory issues, are very similar to businesses that have been with us for hundreds or even thousands of years: marketplaces / platforms.

 For example, Billingsgate in London was for several hundred years the home of London's fish market -- and one of the biggest such markets in the world.
 Or back in the 13th century, Champagne became the site of a major medieval fairs where merchants all over Europe would converge each spring to buy and sell to each other.
 The economics of Billingsgate fish market or the Champagne fairs are the same as Uber today.